 Investing in employee wellness is good business!
 Iowa State University Extension and Outreach offers three worksite wellness programs.
-Contact your local Nutrition and Health Specialist for more information.
+Contact your local Nutrition and Wellness Specialist for more information.

 Program 1 - Eating Well Moving More

 A wellness program that helps employees make lifestyle changes in five areas that influence hypertension: weight, physical activity, diet, sodium intake, and alcohol use.

 Investing in employee wellness is good business.
 It can result in lower insurance premiums, lower turnover, increased productivity, and increased job satisfaction.
 ISU Extension and Outreach offers Eating Well - Moving More for a healthier blood pressure, blood cholesterol, and weight.

 Nearly 1 in 3 Americans age 25 or older has high blood pressure.
 One-third of the people with high blood pressure don't know they have it.